 Play the stream

 By default, VLC media player is configured with a very small caching buffer.
 This can lead to choppy playback initially but it will eventually smooth out as VLC automatically increases the size of this buffer.
 The steps below explain how to change the default cache size before connecting to the stream.

 - On the VLC media player Media menu, click Open Network Stream.

 - At the bottom of the Open Media dialog box, select the Show more options check box.

 - Set the Caching value to a higher value such as 1200 ms. This value is retained between VLC media player playback sessions and restarts.

 - Enter the URL of the stream that you want to play in the Please enter a network URL field and then click Play.

-The examples below show possible stream URLs for each type of application:
+The following examples show possible stream URLs:

 Where [wowza-ip-address] is the IP address or domain name of the Wowza Streaming Engine server.